 This a typical cruise itinerary, however the route and places visited may vary due to the weather conditions and state of the tide, this is a holiday and the aim is to relax and enjoy yourself.

-In 2016 in addition to our Channel Islands Cruise we are offering cruises to ports and harbours in Normandy to the east of Cherbourg, further details will be published at a later date
+In addition to our Channel Islands Cruise we also offer cruises to ports and harbours in Normandy to the east of Cherbourg, these are subject to demand.